Zarbose/Base64/README.md

 # Base64 project

-The goal is to recode the code in base 64
+The goal is to recode the base 64 code

 ### Compiling in Linux and Mac OS
 ```bash